canonical/ubuntu-pro-client/docs/howtoguides/attach_index.rst

 **********************************

 To access Ubuntu Pro services, you need to attach your machine to a subscription.
-The most commonly used way is to attach a single machine using ``pro attach``:
+The most common way to attach a single machine is using ``pro attach``:

 * :ref:`How to attach <attach>`